ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 * ✅ We shouldn't store passwords, access keys, personal information, or anything else sensitive in publicly accessible files.

-Place a comma after a conditional clause if it precedes the main clause:
+Use a comma to separate introductory words, phrases, or clauses from the main clause of a sentence.
+These include:

+* Transitional phrases and words

+    * ✅ However, to ensure data security, it's crucial that you now set up appropriate user permissions.

+* Adverbial phrases and clauses

     * ✅ In reality, you'll want to create a random user at the beginning of each log-in test.

+* Conditional phrases and clauses

+    * ✅ Before you can write any tests, you need a test user profile to log in with.

 Avoid comma splices: